-Echeveria 'Hakuhou' is a Japanese hybrid cross between Echeveria pallida and Echeveria laui.
-It is a beautiful, rosette forming succulent with broad leaves that vary in shade from green, yellow to orange depending on the season.
-The flowers are orange in color.
+Echeveria 'Hakuhou' is a beautiful succulent that forms rosettes of broad fleshy leaves that vary in color from green, yellow, to orange, depending on the season.
+The flowers are orange, bell-shaped, and appear in summer.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

 Most Echeveria can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in a succulent or cacti mix and cover the dish until the new plant sprouts.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.

 See more at How to Grow and Care for Echeveria.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus